 Every employer and industry looks for different qualities and experience in a potential employee.
 That’s why personalising your CV to fit the job spec or description the employer provides is extremely important.

 Read the job description

-Look for the key skills they outline and consider how your past relates to them.
-Are there any key words that repeat?
+Look for the key skills they outline and consider how you can demonstrate them.
+Are there any words that repeat?
 Take note of any important phrases.
-When you create your CV, use the same language to show them that you match what they’re asking for.
+When you create your CV, you can use these words and phrases to show them that you match what they’re asking for.

 Consider the best way to order your CV